Shipping Container Moving Cost in 2026

 Australia$7,000–$14,000$10,000–$22,000

-International costs include ocean freight, origin and destination port charges, and customs clearance.
-Inland trucking at origin and destination, packing, and insurance are additional.
+Quoted figures are base rates.
+Add fuel surcharges, peak-season premiums, port congestion fees, port handling, and customs charges on top.
+International costs also include ocean freight, origin and destination port charges, and customs clearance; inland trucking at each end, packing, and insurance are additional.
 See our international moving calculator for complete door-to-door estimates.

 Worked Example: Container Move from Portland to Miami